-Dharamkot to Triund Trek distance is around 9-10 km and is a perfect beginners trek for indulging in Trekking and Camping activity.
+Dharamkot to Triund Top distance is around 9-10 km and is a perfect beginners trek for indulging in Trekking and Camping activity.
 The Dharamkot route is an easier one because of proper walkable steps.
-One can visit Gallu Devi temple which is also a starting point of Triund Trek.
+One can visit the Gallu Devi temple which is also a starting point of Triund Trek.

 Q. Can Triund Trek be done in one day?
 Ans.
 Yes, Early morning start and you can be back easily before the sunset after spending plenty of time on the foothills.

-Like seriously, you guys are far better than me in shopping.
+Like seriously, you guys are far better than me at shopping.
 But what you can shop here?

 Local people make crystal, hand stones which you must definitely check out with local Himachali and western dresses which attract foreign tourists.

 Shopping is an essential part of our journey to make the trip more memorable.